It's Official: Spanx's Faux-Leather Leggings Make My Butt Look Great

-From a $25 Amazon bodycon skirt that doesn't quit to the best plus-size jeans, R29's dedicated Shopping experts are always on the hunt for the next hyped-up product to debunk.
+From an Amazon bodycon skirt that doesn't quit to the best plus-size jeans, R29's dedicated Shopping experts are always on the hunt for the next hyped-up product to debunk.
 Our latest and greatest investigation?
-The $98 Spanx Faux Leather Leggings.
+The £89 Spanx Faux Leather Leggings.
 For many, Spanx is synonymous with ultra-stretchy-logic-defyingly-compressive shapewear.
 However, everyone from the internet to our savvy readers has been long obsessed with the brand's surprisingly cult-famous pair of non-shapewear.
-(Seriously, these things have consistently stormed the top-bought charts of Nordstrom's Anniversary Sale each year.)
 But, don't just take our anonymous-shopping-data word for it: The leggings currently boast a 4.4-out-of-5-star rating and 3,000+ reviews on the Spanx site with fans swearing by its premium quality and stylish body-smoothing look.
 "I want to throw away all of my cheap black leggings and wear these all the time.
 They are thick, high-quality, and hold you in all the right places while still giving you a butt!” one reviewer raved.
 After digesting this impassioned praise, it was high time we tried on this beloved pair of leggings IRL.
 And, since Spanx offers the style in sizes XS-3X, I knew there was a solid chance I (your plus-size fashion devotee, Chichi Offor) could shimmy into a pair for a first-person review.
 After reaching out to Spanx and being graciously gifted the Faux Leather Leggings in a 2X, I tried them for style and size.
 Keep reading to discover what the hype is really all about.

 Advertisement